janhieber/WaterCtrl/MainBoard/README.md

+News: Prototype PCB is here.
+Parts should arrive the next days.
-News: Board is nearly finished, will make a prototype this week and then test and finetune some circuits, wires and other thinhs.
+Rhen test and finetune some circuits, wires and other things.
 After that i'll order 10 peaces in china at dirtypcb.com

 # Info